shashank26-cmd/test/README.md

 # Software Intern Test

 Welcome to the Software Intern Test!
 This project assesses your skills in creating a multi-level form with a percentage indication of form completion.
 Additionally, the form should support the uploading of documents, and the data will be stored in a database.
-The preferred stack for this test is PERN (PostgreSQL, Express.js, React.js, Node.js).
+The preferred stack for this test is PERN (PostgreSQL, Express.js, React.js, Node.js) or your preferred tech stack.

 ## Task Description